kwaldenphd/python-anaconda/lab-procedure.md

 66. Python starts with the first number and quits when it reaches the last number of your range.
 Because it stops at 10, it doesn’t include the 10.

-<blockquote>Q8: How would you modify this code to output the full range 1-10?</blockquote>
+<blockquote>QG: How would you modify this code to output the full range 1-10?</blockquote>

 67. What if we just wanted the odd numbers in this range?
 We could add an additional value to the `range` function to tell the computer to count by two.
 ```Python
 numbers = list(range(1,11,2))
 print(numbers)
 ```
-<blockquote>Q9: How would you rewrite the code to include only the even numbers from 1 to 10?</blockquote>
+<blockquote>QH: How would you rewrite the code to include only the even numbers from 1 to 10?</blockquote>

 68. Can you write a program that creates a list that represents all of the different patterns we could represent from 1 bit to 8 bits, like our chart from binary math lab?